CruiseOutlook

 Top Things to Do

-• Visit the iconic Haeundae Beach, a popular spot for sunbathing and water sports.
+• Visit Haeundae Beach, a popular spot for sunbathing and water sports.

 Typical Weather

-Busan has a temperate climate, with warm summers and mild winters.
-The best time to visit is during spring (April to June) and fall (September to November) when the weather is pleasant.
-Summers can be hot and humid, while winters may bring occasional snowfall.
+Busan experiences a temperate climate with four distinct seasons.
+Summers (June to August) can be hot and humid, while winters (December to February) are mild but can get chilly.
+The best time to visit is during spring (April to June) and autumn (September to November) when the weather is pleasant and ideal for outdoor activities.

 What to Pack